dirs-dev/dirs-rs/README.md

 ## Platforms

 This library is written in Rust, and supports Linux, macOS and Windows.
+Other platforms are also supported; they use the Linux conventions.

 It's mid-level sister library, _directories_, is available for Rust ([directories-rs](https://github.com/soc/directories-rs)) and on the JVM ([directories-jvm](https://github.com/soc/directories-jvm)).